bottlerocket-os/bottlerocket/sources/api/apiclient/README.md

 ## apiclient library

 The apiclient library provides high-level methods to interact with the Bottlerocket API.
-See the documentation for the [`update`] submodule for high-level helpers.
+See the documentation for submodules like [`reboot`] and [`update`] for high-level helpers.

 For more control, and to handle APIs without high-level wrappers, there are also 'raw' methods to query an HTTP API over a Unix-domain socket.